Charcoal-SE/userscripts/fire/README.md

 # Common Failures

-1. When you first install FIRE, you probably have to reload the chat room before you see the clickable 🔥 FIRE decorations
+ - When you first install FIRE, you probably have to reload the chat room before you see the clickable 🔥 FIRE decorations
-2. Forgetting to authorize FIRE.
+ - Forgetting to authorize FIRE.
 See the previous section.
-3. If you are a moderator on a site, it will refuse to flag on your behalf as a security precaution.
+ - FIRE will not submit flags on any site where you are a diamond moderator (♦) as a security precaution.
+However, it will still work on all other sites.
-4. If you are not a registered user on a site, flagging will fail because of that.
+ - Flagging will fail if you are not registered on the particular site.

 # Version History